-Fairytale romances!
-Royal weddings through the ages
+Fairytale romances at their finest: Royal weddings through the years

 Even in the middle of a pandemic Princess Beatrice and Edorado Mapelli Mozzi found a way to have their special day!
 The couple tied the knot in an intimate ceremony at Windsor Castle in July 2020.